tytydraco/yessleep/out/This_is_the_Last_Time_I_spend_the_Night_in_my_Truck_at_a_Gas_Station_Parking_lot.md

 She didn't move from where she was despite my refusal to lend her a light.
 What was wrong with her?

-“Can you lend me your phone?” she continued in the same emotional voice.
+“Can you lend me your phone?” she continued in the same emotionless voice.

 I don't know what she wanted from me, but I could sense that something was wrong with her.